tonorgguillamon/tonorgguillamon/README.md

 ## Here is Tono 👋
 I am Software Tools Developer, with background in MSc Industrial Engineering.
-I am passionate of coding, Machine Learning, math algorithms, and their applicability to real life scenarios.
+I am passionate of coding, software solutions, Machine Learning, math algorithms, and their applicability to real life scenarios.
 I have worked as Data Scientist, Software Tools Developer and currently as Engineering Tools Specialist.

-Amoung my stack: Python, R, SQL, Flask, GitHub actions and bash scripting.
-I am also focused on obtaining Cloud Computing certifications, specifically Azure certifications.
+Amoung my stack: Python, FastAPI/Flask, SQL,  LLMs, GitHub actions and bash scripting.
+I am also proficient with AWS Cloud: EC2, S3, Lambda, Bedrock, SageMaker.

 <!--
 **tonorgguillamon/tonorgguillamon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.